aldebaran/qibuild/doc/source/beginner/qibuild/getting_started/windows.rst

 Configuring qiBuild

-Note that you can run ``qibuild config`` to get a look at your current settings, and change them by editing the xml files, or re-running ``qibuild config --wizard``
+Note that you can run ``qibuild config`` to get a look at your current settings, and change them by editing the XML files, or re-running ``qibuild config --wizard``